![]() |

 ![]() | Another 1942 German holster maker with 'jsd' code for Gustav Reinhardt Lederwarenfabrik, Berlin. |

 This P37 pistol was marketed as a presentation piece with the legend: 'Brig.
 General Charles Baron US Army 0363316'.
-Unfortunately this is a forgery.
+Unfortunately this is false.
 Charles Baron was a

 Brig.
 General of the Illinois National Gard, not the US Army.
 He was an organized crime figure in Chicago.
 For more info see Charles Baron